fake-name/cfs-reverse-engineering/PCBs.md

 PA4,6,7 don't have any features that seem to make them of particular interest.

+Annoyingly, the Gigadevices USB interface documentation is really terrible, and you also need a 1.5KΩ resistor between D+ and VCC (or a MCU IO pin).
+Once I added that (to PC6), and told klipper to pull the pin high at boot, the USB interface started working.

 | Pin #  |  Function | MCU Pin No | Logical Pin | Note |
 | -------| --------- | ---------- | ----------- | ----------- |
 | 1      | power     | 3.3V       |             |             |